urbanguacamole/torrent-paradise/README.md

 Run `go build` in seedleech-daemon/ to compile and scp the binary it to the server.
 You can use the systemd service file in `seedleech-daemon/seedleech.service`.

+## IPFS vs 'static'

+The directory website gets deployed to IPFS, static gets deployed to the server.
+Static calls the API, the IPFS version doesn't.

 # Contributing